A Complete Guide to Optimise Your eCommerce Shipping Price in 2023

 You put in a lot of effort to ensure that your consumers have a positive shopping experience when they visit your eCommerce store.
 You review the photos, implement changes to your store’s navigation, and write emails, all to make your consumers happy.

-To start any e-commerce business, there are a set of basic requirements: products to sell, a platform to sell on, and a delivery partner to ship your orders.
+To start any e-commerce business, there are basic requirements: products to sell, a platform to sell on, and a delivery partner to ship your orders.

-So shipping is a critical component of your brand’s success, and shipping costs are even more critical.
+So, shipping is critical to your brand’s success, and shipping costs are even more critical.

 In 2022, the average cart abandonment rate was over 70%, with 48% of that owing to additional charges such as shipping and taxes.

-This shows that one of the top causes of cart abandonment is the expense of delivery.
+It shows that one of the top causes of cart abandonment is delivery expense.

 eCommerce brand owners use a variety of shipping strategies, all of which have one thing in common: they factor the cost of shipping into their business plans rather than paying for it out of pocket.

-Now that we are aware of how important shipping strategy is, let’s study it in depth.
+Now that we know how vital shipping strategy is, let’s study how e-commerce shipping works.

-The COVID-19 pandemic has had a significant effect on e-commerce shipping, causing more demand, delays, and capacity issues.
+The COVID-19 pandemic has significantly affected e-commerce shipping, causing more demand, delays, and capacity issues.

-Before you charge your customers for the shipping, it is important to know how the shipping cost is calculated and what the cost of shipping is that you are charged by the courier companies.
+Before you charge your customers for the shipping, it is essential to know how the shipping cost is calculated and what the cost of shipping is that the courier companies charge you.

 Shipping price is calculated by considering the following factors

-The very basic step is to calculate your product’s weight and dimensions after the final packaging of your product.
-This determines your average order weight and shipping amount.
-Every shipping carrier will charge you depending on the product’s dimensions and weight.
+The fundamental step is to calculate your product’s weight and dimensions after the final packaging of your product.
+It determines your average order weight and shipping amount.
+Depending on the product’s dimensions and weight, every shipping carrier will charge you.

 Over 60% of online customers responded that when it comes to shipping, delivery time is more essential than cost, according to a MetaPack poll.

 The express shipping mode is air, and the standard shipping mode is surface, which usually takes longer than air mode.
-Depending on how quickly you wish to deliver your order to your customer, you can pick the shipping mode.
+You can pick the shipping mode depending on how quickly you wish to deliver your order to your customer.

 Shipping companies provide a pricing structure that changes over time based on the above three elements.